-Family and consumer science majors will be responsible for tuition, room and board, and meal costs listed in the current Carson-Newman Undergraduate Catalog.
+Family and consumer science majors will be responsible for tuition, room and board, and meal costs listed in the current Carson-Newman Undergraduate Catalog (pg.
+19).
 Foods, nutrition, and dietetics majors will also be responsible for the following additional estimated costs:

-- Laboratory Coat \$25.00-\$40.00 - Student Membership fee to Academy \$58.00/year (join junior year at latest) and optional local chapters (\$10.00/year) and specialized practice groups (\$10-25/year) - Student chapter of Academy (SAND) may require nominal membership and activity fees - Laboratory Fees for FN 310, FN 313, FN 316, CS 432 will each have a fee ranging from \$50.00 to \$150.00 - Honors Banquet Attendance every Spring if you apply for departmental scholarships \$25.00/Spring Semester - \$10 processing fee charged for additional copies of the verification form after the original 7 copies provided following graduation. - Travel to professional conferences could be additional and will vary depending on location of the conference
+- Laboratory Coat \$25.00-\$40.00 - Student Membership fee to Academy \$58.00/year (join junior year at latest) and optional local chapters (\$10.00/year) and possible specialized practice groups (\$10-25/year) - Student chapter of Academy (SAND) may require nominal membership and activity fees (approx. \$10/year) - Laboratory Fees for FN 310, FN 313, FN 316, CS 432 will each have a fee ranging from \$50.00 to \$150.00 - Honors Banquet Attendance every Spring if you apply for departmental scholarships \$25.00/Spring Semester - Travel to professional conferences could be additional and will vary depending on location of the conference but not required by the student.

-Admission and Eligibility to the DPD Program at CN
+Admission and Eligibility to the DPD Program at C-N